 In the years after Price's death, Alpha Chapter continued to evolve.
 Helped through the difficult times of the Depression and World War II by Brothers such as Major Christian Kutschinski, Alpha Chapter managed to stay active and to help other Chapters to do the same.

-Over the years, the focus of the Fraternity shifted from mostly honorary to social, taking on duties of service to music and to the North Carolina State Music Department.
+We have an honorary Fraternity which focuses on service and has a strong social aspect, taking on duties of service to music and to the North Carolina State Music Department.
 Today the Fraternity has active Chapters in North Carolina, Virginia, Michigan, New York, and New Jersey.

 Mu Beta Psi is founded on four purposes, which we try to include in everything we do.
 They are the heart and soul of our organization, providing a solid basis for us to continue to serve music and the music community.
 From our social gatherings to our scholarship, whatever we do has at least one of these admirable principles in mind.